 Now, I will say that not everyone is stupid.
 There are some providers out there who understand the guidelines 100 percent.

 So, why would they still offer a guarantee?

 They are playing numbers.
-If they spam Wikipedia with dozens of articles and only a few get accepted, they are still seeing results.
+They spam Wikipedia with dozens of articles and only a few get accepted, but they are still seeing results.
 Those people whose pages are accepted wind up paying premium for it.
 So, some freelancers basically throw pages against a wall and hope some of them “stick” so they can get paid.